fgatto13/Python_fromScratch/README.md

 - Learning Python as a springboard to **CUDA parallel programming**
 - Gaining fluency for **LLM, ML/AI development**
 - Using **network simulation** to deepen my understanding of protocol design (e.g., TCP/IP)
+- Learning how to create user-friendly GUIs and full stack applications using one of the most versatile programming languages out there

 This repo is structured progressively — from language fundamentals to more practical coding exercises — and is continuously evolving as I move toward more advanced topics.